 Destiny joined the firm as an associate in 2016.
-She practices primarily in areas of personal injury litigation, medial malpractice, real estate law, and general insurance defense.
+She practices primarily in areas of personal injury litigation, medical malpractice, labor and employment law, and general insurance defense.

 During law school, Destiny clerked at the Third Judicial District in Shawnee County, Kansas.
 She was extremely involved, having served as President of Washburn Women’s Legal Forum, a representative-at-large for the Washburn Student Bar Association, and competing at multiple advocacy competitions and advancing.
 Destiny was also a teaching assistant for Washburn’s Legal Analysis Reading and Writing I & II classes, and chair for Washburn’s Volunteer Income Tax Assistance Clinic.